-"The volley fired by a young Virginian in the backwoods of America set the world on fire."
-Horace Walpole
+"The volley fired by a young Virginian in the backwoods of America set the world on fire." attributed to Horace Walpole

 By late May of 1754, Washington had reached a large natural clearing known as the Great Meadows.
 He made this his base camp.
 Grass there could provide food for his animals, and water was readily available.

 Soon after he arrived, he received word that a party of French soldiers was camped in a ravine not far from his position.
 On the stormy night of May 27th, 1754, Washington and about 40 men began an all night march to confront the French and learn their intentions.
 They traveled through woods so dark the men sometimes spent nearly half an hour just trying to find the trail.